AdrianMarotzke/SNTRUP_on_FPGA/README.md

 The constant "keygen_vector_width" sets the vector width during rq inversion.
 2 to the power of this constant are the number of parallel divsteps.

-Set "use_rq_mult_parallel_ram" to true to use the smaller, but also smaller multiplier.
+Set "use_rq_mult_parallel_ram" to true to use the smaller, but also slower multiplier.

 Set "seperate_cipher_decode" to false to remove the second decoder during decapsulation.
 Decoding then happens sequentially.